-Applicants will be required to meet the Agency's 2025 2024 4% LIHTC Cost Containment Standards4% LIHTC Cost Containment Standards.
-Applicants must use the TDC/Unit and TDC/gross square foot (GSF) caps that aligns with the correct geography.
-Rural geographies will both be considered under the broader Rural category.
-OHFA will evaluate projects to ensure compliance at Proposal Application, Final Application and at 8609 submission.
-Projects that do not demonstrate compliance with the caps will be removed from consideration.
-Exceptions to these standards will not be considered.
+Applicants will be required to meet the Agency's 2025 4% LIHTC Cost Containment Standards.Applicants must use the TDC/Unit and TDC/gross square foot (GSF) caps that aligns with the correct geography.
+OHFA will evaluate projects to ensure compliance at Proposal Application, Final Application and 8609 submission.
+Projects that do not demonstrate compliance with the caps will be removed from consideration unless an Underwriting Exception Request is submitted.
+Cost Containment Underwriting Exception Requests will only be considered for the following reason(s): if one of the two cost containment standards fails to be met, but can be explained (e.g., larger unit sizes, less common space, scattered-site developments, Davis-Bacon wage rates, etc.).